MindscapeHQ/raygun4android/README.md

 ### Storing crash reports on the device

 If the device can't connect, Raygun4Android will save the crash report to disk.
-When the provider is later asked to send another message it will check if the internet is now available, and if it is, send the cached messages.
+At the next start of the application (and therefore the provider) it will check if the internet is now available, and if it is, send the cached messages.
 A maximum of 64 messages will be cached and you can change the amount by calling:

 ```java
 RaygunClient.setMaxReportsStoredOnDevice(amount)
 ```

 You cannot increase the amount beyond the maximum of 64.
+If you decrease the amount, any currently stored cached reports will be deleted.

 ## Documentation (NOT NECESSARILY UP TO DATE)